nicolas-giannantonio/DashComputer/README.md

 - A table with all the versions of the main software on your computer.

+Being a beta phase of the software, to launch it you must enter the command :
+**npm start**

 The software is developed for macOS, but also compatible for window/linux.
 (It is still in the development phase, many changes are coming 🔜)

-### This project is open source, anyone wishing to contribute to the project is invited.
+### *This project is open source, anyone wishing to contribute to the project is invited.*